EvictionLab/eviction-lab-website/content/eviction-tracking/get-the-data.md

   A data dictionary for these downloadable files can be found [here](https://eviction-lab-data-downloads.s3.amazonaws.com/ets/data_dictionary_weekly_monthly.xlsx).

   *Note: Some eviction filing data have a number of cases with missing or incorrect tract/zip code information.
 These cases will be listed in rows where the tract/zip is described as "sealed".
-Values of filings by tract/zip may be underestimates as a result.*
+Values of filings by tract/zip may be underestimates as a result.*\

+  \

+  *Note: As of August 2024, we have revised our baseline data to use 2020 census boundary definitions.*
 data:
   - site: All Cities
     years: "-"